Nevada lieutenant governor leads rally against trans women in sports

 Ohrenschall’s bill was passed by both chambers in the previous session but was vetoed by the governor.
 The Democratic senator made changes based on the governor’s veto message to make it less broad, and he is open to make changes if the governor’s office has other suggestions, he said.

-During a joint budget meeting Wednesday morning, Democratic legislators brought up concerns about the lieutenant governor’s taskforce and the use of state time and resources.
-Anthony said the task force is made up of volunteers and aren’t made up state employees, though he then said some employees have helped with the task force.
+During a joint budget meeting Wednesday morning, Democratic legislators brought up concerns about the lieutenant governor’s task force and the use of state time and resources.
+Anthony said the task force is made up of volunteers and are not made up of state employees, though he then said some employees have helped with the task force.

 “It may not be yours, but it’s my personal opinion that the lieutenant governor looks out for all Nevadans,” said state Sen. Marilyn Dondero-Loop, D-Las Vegas.
 “We have many different groups of people, and that’s why the lieutenant governor oversees all of Nevada and generally doesn’t take a stance.”